Here I Stand (Usher album): Background

 Usher toured fourteen cities in North America.
 Mainly targeting women, the tour commenced on November 2, 2008 and concluded on November 25, 2008.
 The tour's female-focused concept was inspired by other male recording artists who "did things special like this for their female fans", such as Teddy Pendergrass, Marvin Gaye and Prince.
 Enjoying the challenge of a female-only tour, Usher said, "There [are] only a few artists that can pull that off, I feel like I've had such a connection with my audience.
 This album, I felt like, was definitely the type of one that was more intimate.
 So what better way to get up close and personal than to make it all women?"
 Usher performed the tour with a Dsquared^{2} wardrobe.
 At each show, one fan was brought onstage "for an even more intimate experience with the singer".
 This took place during "Superstar"; a female fan was served champagne and strawberries by Usher while sitting on his lap as he sang to her.
 Among Usher's own songs, the setlist also included portions of Stevie Wonder's "Rocket Love", Gaye's "I Want You" and Prince's "Do Me, Baby".
-At the Detroit show he also gave T-Baby's "It's So Cold in the D".
+At the Detroit show, he also performed a rendition of T-Baby's "It's So Cold in the D".
 Usher was supported by a five-piece band, three backing vocalists and four backup dancers.